kneo/indi-bresserexos2/Documentation/Installation.md

 ### Building and Installing the Driver
 1. Clone the Repository into a directory of the Pi (eg. your Home directory):
 > ``git clone https://github.com/kneo/indi-bresserexos2.git``

+**Note** Make sure you are allowed to write to the current directory!

 2. Change Directory to BresserExosIIDriverForIndi:
 > ``cd indi-bresserexos2``